Skip to product information

 Growing Instructions

-Once seedlings have their first true leaves, transplant into larger pots, or plant out in their final location after danger of frost.
+TRANSPLANTING: Once seedlings have their first true leaves, transplant into larger pots, or plant out in their final location after danger of frost.
 They are slow growing in the first year, but pick up speed in year 2 and beyond.
 Space 1-2 feet apart to start: plants can always be dug up and spread out if they get too crowded as they get older.

-Growing conditions: Full sun is best, but part shade is ok too.
+GROWING CONDITIONS: Full sun is best, but part shade is ok too.
 Well-draining, fertile garden soil is ideal.
 Plants are quite drought and heat tolerant.
 No trellising is needed.
 Can be grown in large pots.

 Shipping & Returns